udivankin/slack-block-builder/README.md

 | Rich Text Color    | Composition Object | :white_check_mark:             | `Bits.RichTextColor()`
 | Rich Text Team     | Composition Object | :white_check_mark:             | `Bits.RichTextTeam()`
 | Attachment         | Legacy Feature     | :white_check_mark:             | `Bits.Attachment()`

+### Rich Text Block

+The `Rich Text` block is used to display formatted, structured representation of text.
+It is also the output of the Slack client's WYSIWYG message composer, so all messages sent by end-users will have this format.

+Use this block to include user-defined formatted text in your Block Kit payload.
+While it is possible to format text with `mrkdwn`, `rich_text` is preferred and allows greater flexibility.

+You might encounter a `rich_text` block in a message payload, as a built-in type in apps created with the Deno Slack SDK, or as output of the `RichTextInput` block element.

+Rich text blocks can be deeply nested.
+For instance: a `RichTextList` can contain a `RichTextSection` which can contain bold style text.

+?> **Note:** When using `RichText` within a `Table` block, you are restricted to using `RichTextSection`.
+Other top-level elements like `RichTextList`, `RichTextQuote`, and `RichTextPreformatted` are not supported in table cells.

 ### Creating a Simple Interactive Message